Hemisphere Dancer

-Hemisphere Dancer is singer/songwriter Jimmy Buffett's personal seaplane.
+Hemisphere Dancer was singer-songwriter Jimmy Buffett's personal seaplane.
 A Grumman HU-16 Albatross flying boat, former U.S. Navy Bureau Number (BuNo) 137928 and civil registration number N928J.
-The aircraft is central to the action in Buffett's best-selling memoir A Pirate Looks at 50.
+The aircraft is central to the action in Buffett's best-selling memoir A Pirate Looks at Fifty.

 History

 This aircraft began life on August 22, 1955, as a long range search and rescue platform for the U.S. Navy.
 The largest member of the Grumman "waterfowl" series of amphibious airplanes, the Albatross remained in service with the U.S. Navy until the mid-1970s.
-After it remained inactive for a number of years, Buffett purchased the aircraft in the 1990s and restored it.
+BuNo 137928 was retired from Navy service in August 1967 and flown to the Military Aircraft Storage and Disposition Center.
+After it remained inactive for a number of years and passed through intermediate owners, Buffett purchased the aircraft in November 1995, restored it, and named it Hemisphere Dancer.

 "Jamaica Mistaica"

 This is the plane Buffett was flying during the incident recounted in the song "Jamaica Mistaica" on the album Banana Wind.
 While in Jamaica on January 16, 1996, Buffett's plane was shot at by Jamaican police.
 The Hemisphere Dancer was carrying Buffett, U2's lead singer Bono, his wife Ali, their children Jordan and Eve, and Island Records founder Chris Blackwell.
 Police suspected it was smuggling drugs.
 No one was hurt, although there were a few bullet holes in the plane.